DamonLuck/damonluck.github.io/_posts/2017-05-31-hexagonal-architecture.md

 Passing the transaction through **Core** isn't possible as I'm not allowed to reference any other project in **Core**.
 The two **adaptors** should know about each other either.
 Therefore, things need to be wired up in the .exe project in such a way that the active database connection / transaction is shared across the executed code.

-The end result should have the **primary interface** initialise and commit or rollback the transaction.
+The end result should have the **primary interface** initialize and commit or rollback the transaction.
 This transaction must encapsulate DB calls made by the **secondary interface**.
 {% endcapture %}

 ## Has this created a cleaner architecture?